 Coille Diobhain cottage is situated in a historic wood sharing the same name, at the end of a 200m private winding road.
-The setting offers a wonderful sense of serenity, and harmony with the local environment (your neighbours will include our resident hare and pine marten families).
+The setting offers a wonderful sense of serenity, and harmony with the local environment (your neighbours will include local hare, deer and pine marten).
 Sitting at an elevation of around 500ft, the cottage is blessed with magnificent views of the local mountain and woodland scenery.
-The location is just minutes from the local amenities of Roy Bridge village, which include excellent general store, post office and several hotels, and also its railway station, which provides direct links to London (on the sleeper service), Fort William and Glasgow.
-It is only a short drive away from the major regional town of Fort William, the Outdoor Capital of the UK.
+The location is just minutes from the local amenities of Roy Bridge village, which include small shop/cafe, bar/restaurants in the local hotels, and also its railway station, which provides direct links to London (on the sleeper service), Fort William and Glasgow.
+It is only a short fifteen minute drive from the major regional town of Fort William, known as the Outdoor Capital of the UK.

 The former shepherd's cottage has been recently extended and refurbished, giving it double, twin and single bedrooms (including a double and single downstairs), a shower-room and bathroom (the latter downstairs), and dedicated dining and sitting rooms.
 The fully equipped kitchen offers panoramic views of the local land and nearby 4,000ft mountains.
 The cottage is ideal for family and outdoor activity holidays (notably walking/hiking/climbing, fishing, cycling/mountain-biking and winter sports), as well as for couples seeking a quiet or romantic getaway, or those simply seeking relief from the stresses of daily life.